Koyaanisqatsi: Synopsis

+The next sequence begins with an introduction that shows time-lapse footage of sunsets reflected in the façades of skyscrapers, wide shots of cities at night with vehicle lights moving fast along streets and freeways, and the moon disappearing behind a building.
+The rhythm of the music increases while time-lapse footage in cities show vehicles driving, crowds of people walking, shopping centers, factories, food processing plants, and channel surfing.
+As the sequence comes to a close, the music and visuals are at their fastest, until the sequence ends and the music goes silent.

+Close-up shots of microchips are interspersed with satellite photography of city grids.
+The final sequence features various individuals of all social classes, some of whom look directly into the camera, accompanied by Hopi prophecies sung in the soundtrack.
+As the film's title is chanted in a deep voice, a rocket is launched and explodes shortly after take-off; the camera follows its debris as it falls back towards Earth.
+The film concludes with another image of the pictograph seen in the opening shot.

+The end title card lists translations of the Hopi word koyaanisqatsi:

+The following screen shows a translation of the three Hopi prophecies sung near the end of the film:

+Over the end credits, the sound of human voices overlapping on television broadcasts can be heard.

 Production

 Background

 In 1972, Godfrey Reggio, of the Institute for Regional Education (IRE), was working on a media campaign in Albuquerque, New Mexico, which was sponsored by the American Civil Liberties Union (ACLU).
 The campaign involved invasions of privacy and the use of technology to control behavior.
 Instead of making public service announcements, which Reggio felt "had no visibility", advertising spots were purchased for television, radio, newspapers, and billboards.
-Over thirty billboards were used for the campaign, and one design featured a close-up of the human eye, which Reggio described as a "horrifying image", To produce the television commercials the IRE hired cinematographer Ron Fricke, who worked on the project for two years.
+Over thirty billboards were used for the campaign, and one design featured a close-up of the human eye, which Reggio described as a "horrifying image".
+To produce the television commercials the IRE hired cinematographer Ron Fricke, who worked on the project for two years.
 The television advertisements aired during prime-time programming and became so popular that viewers would call the television stations to learn when the next advertisement would be aired.
 Godfrey described the two-year campaign as "extraordinarily successful", and as a result, Ritalin (methylphenidate) was eliminated as a behavior-modifying drug in many New Mexico school districts.
 But after the campaign ended, the ACLU eventually withdrew its sponsorship, and the IRE unsuccessfully attempted to raise millions of dollars at a fundraiser in Washington, D.C.
-The institute only had $40,000 left in its budget, and Reggio was unsure how to use the small amount of funds.
+The institute had only $40,000 left in its budget, and Reggio was unsure how to use the small amount of funds.
 Fricke insisted to Reggio that the money could be used to produce a film, which led to the production of Koyaanisqatsi.